 We hope you have an opportunity to enjoy at least one of these great events!
 Let us know what you think, and feel free to add to our list with your favorite local festivities.
 However you celebrate, we wish you and your family a happy holiday season!

-It looks like we may have an uninvited guest named Florence within the next couple of days!
+It’s that time of year when it’s important to be prepared for hurricanes and tropical storms!
+Our area can experience flooding and power outages during and after major storms.
 We’re sharing a hurricane preparedness checklist to help you and your family stay safe!
 The first items on the list are things to have on hand – especially if the Eastern Shore is in the path of a major hurricane.
 The second part of list tells you what to do before, during, and after the storm.
 Stay safe, everyone!

 Items to Stock